cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 In this testnet we evaluate the effect of varying the sizes of vote extensions added to pre-commit votes on the performance of CometBFT.
 The test uses the Key/Value store in our [[end-to-end]] test framework, which has the following simplified flow:

-1. When validators send their pre-commit votes to a block of height $i$, they first extend the vote as they seem fit in `ExtendVote`
+1. When validators send their pre-commit votes to a block of height $i$, they first extend the vote as they see fit in `ExtendVote`.
 2. When a proposer for height $i+1$ creates a block to propose, in `PrepareProposal`, it prepends the transactions with a special transaction, which modifies a reserved key.
 The transaction value is derived from the extensions from height $i$; in this example, the value is derived from the vote extensions and includes the set itself, hexa encoded as string.
-3. When a validator send their pre-vote for the block proposed in $i+1$, they first double check in `ProcessProposal` that the special transaction in the block was properly built by the proposer.
+3. When a validator sends their pre-vote for the block proposed in $i+1$, they first double check in `ProcessProposal` that the special transaction in the block was properly built by the proposer.
 4. When validators send their pre-commit for the block proposed in $i+1$, they first extend the vote, and the steps repeat for heights $i+2$ and so on.

 For this test, extensions are random sequences of bytes with a predefined `vote_extension_size`.